MOMENACTCOMPI * 10CPS 25MG

 This medicine does not require any special storage conditions.

-ASSOCIATIONS NOT RECOMMENDED Other non-steroidal anti-inflammatories (including selective cyclooxygenase-2 inhibitors) is salicylates in high doses : increased risk of gastrointestinal ulcers and bleeding.
+ASSOCIATIONS NOT RECOMMENDED Other non-steroidal anti-inflammatory drugs (including selective cyclooxygenase-2 inhibitors) And salicylates in high doses : increased risk of gastrointestinal ulcers and bleeding.
 Anticoagulants (heparin and warfarin) and antiplatelet agents (e.g. ticlopidine and clopidogrel) : increased risk of bleeding (see section 4.4).
 NSAIDs can amplify the effects of blood thinners such as warfarin.
 If concomitant administration cannot be avoided, patients should be followed closely.
-Lithium : risk of increased plasma levels of lithium, which can sometimes reach toxic levels due to reduced renal excretion of lithium.
-Where necessary, plasma lithium levels should be monitored with eventual dosage adjustment during and after NSAID therapy.
+Lithium : risk of increased plasma lithium levels, which can sometimes reach toxic levels due to reduced renal excretion of lithium.
+Where necessary, plasma lithium levels should be monitored with possible dosage adjustment during and after NSAID therapy.
 Methotrexate at doses above 15 mg / week : increased risk of haematological toxicity from methotrexate, particularly when administered in high doses (> 15 mg / week); possibly due to protein binding shift of methotrexate and reduced renal clearance.
 In patients already being treated with ketoprofen, therapy should be stopped at least 12 hours before methotrexate administration.
 If ketoprofen is to be administered at the end of methotrexate therapy, it is necessary to wait 12 hours before administration.
-ASSOCIATIONS WHICH REQUIRE CAUTION Drugs or therapeutic categories that can promote hyperkalaemia(e.g. potassium salts, potassium-sparing diuretics, ACE inhibitors and angiotensin II antagonists, NSAIDs, heparins (low molecular weight or unfractionated), cyclosporine, tacrolimus and trimethoprim): the occurrence of hyperkalaemia may depend on the presence of cofactors.
-The risk of hyperkalaemia is increased when the above-mentioned drugs are administered concomitantly (see section 4.5).
+ASSOCIATIONS THAT REQUIRE CAUTION Drugs or therapeutic categories that can promote hyperkalaemia(e.g. potassium salts, potassium-sparing diuretics, ACE inhibitors and angiotensin II antagonists, NSAIDs, heparins (low molecular weight or unfractionated), cyclosporine, tacrolimus and trimethoprim): the occurrence of hyperkalaemia may depend on the presence of cofactors.
+The risk of hyperkalaemia is enhanced when the above-mentioned drugs are administered concomitantly (see section 4.5).
 Corticosteroids : increased risk of gastrointestinal ulceration or bleeding (see section 4.4).
 Diuretics : patients who are taking diuretics and, among them, particularly dehydrated patients have a high risk of developing renal failure following a decrease in renal blood flow caused by the inhibition of prostaglandins.
-These patients should be rehydrated prior to initiation of co-administration and their renal function monitored when treatment is initiated (see section 4.4).
-ACE inhibitors and angiotensin II antagonists : In patients with impaired renal function (e.g. dehydrated patients or elderly patients), co-administration of an ACE inhibitor or angiotensin II antagonist and agents that inhibit the cyclo-oxygenase system may lead to further deterioration of renal function, which includes possible acute renal failure.
+These patients must be rehydrated prior to initiation of co-administration and their renal function monitored when treatment is initiated (see section 4.4).
+ACE inhibitors and angiotensin II antagonists : In patients with impaired renal function (e.g. dehydrated patients or elderly patients) co-administration of an ACE inhibitor or angiotensin II antagonist and agents that inhibit the cyclo-oxygenase system may lead to further deterioration of renal function, which includes possible acute renal failure.
 These interactions should be considered in patients taking Momenactcompì concomitantly with ACE inhibitors or angiotensin II antagonists.
 Therefore, the combination should be administered with caution, especially in elderly patients.
 Patients should be adequately hydrated and monitoring of renal function should be considered after initiation of concomitant therapy (see section 4.4).
-Methotrexate at doses below 15 mg / week : During the first few weeks of combination therapy, a complete blood count should be performed every week.
+Methotrexate at doses below 15 mg / week A complete blood count should be performed every week during the first few weeks of combination therapy.
 In the presence of impaired renal function or in elderly patients, monitoring should be more frequent.
 Pentoxifylline : there is an increased risk of bleeding.
-Closer clinical monitoring and monitoring of bleeding time is required.
+Closer clinical monitoring and bleeding time monitoring is required.
 Tenofovir : Concomitant administration of tenofovir disoproxil fumarate and NSAIDs may increase the risk of renal failure.
-Cardiac glycosides : NSAIDs can exacerbate heart failure, reduce the rate of glomerural filtration and increase the levels of cardiac glycosides; however, the pharmacokinetic interaction between ketoprofen and active glycosides has not been demonstrated.
+Cardiac glycosides : NSAIDs can exacerbate heart failure, reduce glomerural filtration rate and increase cardiac glycoside levels; however, the pharmacokinetic interaction between ketoprofen and active glycosides has not been demonstrated.
 ASSOCIATIONS TO CONSIDER Antihypertensives (beta blockers, angiotensin converting enzymes, diuretics) : risk of decreased antihypertensive activity (inhibition of prostaglandin vasodilation caused by NSAIDs).
 Thrombolytics : increased risk of bleeding.
 Several substances are involved in interactions due to their antiplatelet effect: tirofiban, eptifibarid, abciximab and iloprost.
 The use of various antiplatelet drugs increases the risk of bleeding.
 Probenecid : Concomitant administration of probenecid can significantly reduce the plasma clearance of ketoprofen.
-Selective serotonin re-uptake inhibitors (SSRIs) : increased risk of gastrointestinal haemorrhage (see section 4.4).
+Selective serotonin re-uptake inhibitors (SSRIs) : increased risk of gastrointestinal bleeding (see section 4.4).
 Gemeprost : reduced efficacy of gemeprost.
 Intrauterine contraceptive devices (IUDs) : the effectiveness of the device may be reduced resulting in pregnancy.
-Mifepristone : The effectiveness of the method may theoretically be reduced due to the antiprostaglandin properties of nonsteroidal anti-inflammatory drugs (NSAIDs) including aspirin (acetylsalicylic acid).
+Mifepristone : The efficacy of the method may theoretically be reduced due to the antiprostaglandin properties of non-steroidal anti-inflammatory drugs (NSAIDs) including aspirin (acetylsalicylic acid).
 There is some evidence to suggest that co-administration of NSAIDs on the day of administration of the prostaglandin dose does not adversely affect the effects of mifepristone or prostaglandin on cervical ripening or uterine contractility and does not reduce the clinical efficacy of medical discontinuation. of pregnancy.
-Ciclosporin and Tacrolimus : simultaneous treatment with NSAIDs may involve a greater risk of nephrotoxicity, especially in elderly subjects.
+Ciclosporin and Tacrolimus : simultaneous treatment with NSAIDs may involve a greater risk of nephrotoxicity especially in elderly subjects.
 Quinolone antibiotics : Animal data indicate that NSAIDs may increase the risk of seizures associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing seizures.

 Cases of overdose have been reported with doses up to 2.5 g of ketoprofen.
 In most cases, the symptoms observed were benign in nature and limited to lethargy, somnolence, nausea, vomiting and epigastric pain.
 There is no specific antidote to ketoprofen overdose.
 If severe overdose is suspected, gastric lavage and the institution of supportive and symptomatic therapies are recommended to compensate for dehydration, to monitor renal function and to correct acidosis if present.
-In case of renal insufficiency, hemodialysis may be useful for removing the drug from the circulation.
+In case of renal insufficiency, hemodialysis may be useful to remove the drug from the circulation.
 If the patient is brought to the doctor's observation within a short time after the ingestion of excessive doses, a gastric lavage should be performed in order to recover the granules still present in the stomach, which are recognizable in the gastric contents.
 However, the treatment is symptomatic and supportive.
-Administration of activated charcoal should also be considered in an attempt to reduce the absorption of slow-release ketoprofen.
+Administration of activated charcoal should also be considered in an attempt to reduce the absorption of slow release ketoprofen.
 In adults the main signs of overdose are headache, dizziness, somnolence, nausea, vomiting, diarrhea and abdominal pain.
-Hypotension, respiratory depression and gastrointestinal bleeding have been observed in severe overdose.
+In cases of severe overdose, hypotension, respiratory depression and gastrointestinal bleeding have been observed.
 The patient must be immediately transferred to a specialist center to begin symptomatic treatment.